hyrrot/asura/README.md

 * Automates log-in to servers via ssh (Telnet support is planned)
 * Automates user switching with "sudo su"

+This is an alpha version.
+You should not use it for production servers.

 Usage
 =====
     ["hostname1", "hostname2"].each do |host|